-You can ovulate if you are younger than 50 and your FSH is in the premenopausal range (<25 IU/L).
-That’s true even if you have had a partial hysterectomy (uterus removed).
-You have ovaries, so you can ovulate.
+You can ovulate if you are younger than 45 and your FSH is less than 25 IU/L. That’s true even if you’ve had a partial hysterectomy (uterus removed).
+If you have ovaries, you can ovulate.

-Hormonal birth control is not a solution.
+👉Hormonal birth control is not a solution.
 The pill stops ovulation and completely shuts down estradiol.
 It replaces it with a synthetic estrogen called ethinylestradiol, which is similar to estradiol, but not identical.
-Ethinylestradiol is not as beneficial as estradiol and always comes along with a progestin that can cause depression and hair loss.
+Ethinylestradiol is not as beneficial as your own estradiol and it’s combined with progestin drug that can cause depression and hair loss.

 Scenario 2.
 You do ovulate.

 If you ovulate, then you have sufficient estradiol.
 Why?
 Because if you did not, then you would not be able to reach ovulation.

 Treatment: Relative estrogen deficiency can occur at any age, and can be the result of smoking, undereating, stress, vegetarian diet, gluten sensitivity, or eating too much soy.
 Your best treatment is to correct that underlying problem.

 Scenario 3.
-You’re having an easy menopausal transition.
+You’re having an easy menopause transition.

 Your ovaries make less estrogen after menopause but the rest of your body can pick up the slack by converting an adrenal hormone called DHEA into estrogen.
-To be able to do that, you need a good supply of DHEA, which is why it’s so important to support your HPA or adrenal axis function during and after menopause.
+To be able to do that, you need a good supply of DHEA, which is why it’s so important to support your HPA (adrenal) axis function during the menopause transition.
 And over time, your body will adjust to your new normal lower level of estrogen.

 Scenario 4.
-You’re having a difficult menopausal transition.
+You’re having a difficult menopause transition.

-If you’re reading this section, then you know what misery can come from a sudden and severe drop in estrogen.
-That can happen after a total hysterectomy (ovaries removed), or suddenly stopping hormonal birth control or hormone replacement.
+If you’re reading this section, then you know the hell that can come from a sudden and severe drop in estrogen.
+A difficult menopause transition can happen after a total hysterectomy (ovaries removed), or suddenly stopping hormonal birth control or hormone replacement.